akka/akka-projection/docs/src/main/paradox/cassandra.md

 :  @@snip [WordCountDocExample.java](/examples/src/test/java/jdocs/cassandra/WordCountDocExample.java) { #todo }

 However, the state must typically be loaded and updated by asynchronous operations and then it can be error prone to manage the state in variables of the `Handler`.
-For that purpose a `StatefulHandler` (FIXME apidoc when javadsl) is provided.
+For that purpose a @apidoc[StatefulHandler] is provided.

 Let us look at how a `StatefulHandler` can be implemented in the context of a "word count" domain.
 The purpose is